rackerlabs/support-how-to/content/exchange/manually-configure-outlook-2013-for-email-hosted-on-exchange-2013.md

 product_url: exchange
 ---

-Use the following steps to set up your Microsoft Exchange 2013 mailbox with your Outlook 2013 email client.
+This article describes how to set up your
+Microsoft Exchange 2013 mailbox to work with your
+Microsoft Outlook 2013 email client.

 1. Click the Windows **Start** button, select **Control Panel**, and then click **Mail** (32-bit).